 Simple dishes, but oh so good, tasty and fresh.
 A starter of salad was followed by embutidos variados, a platter of cheese, ham and chorizo accompanied by country bread.

-Next course was a puchero, a soup/stew made with chunks of meat, chick peas and fresh vegetables.
+The next course was a puchero, a soup/stew made with chunks of meat, chickpeas and fresh vegetables.

 ‘Our people like traditional food,’ Mari Carmen explained.
 ‘They don’t take kindly to burgers and curry.
 What their mothers cooked is good enough for them’.